Santicar575/zero2dapp/CELO.md

 # Celo Integration Guide

-Complete guide for deploying BuenoToken on Celo Sepolia and integrating Celo branding and contract interaction functionality.
+Complete guide for deploying BuenoToken on Celo Mainnet and integrating Celo branding and contract interaction functionality.

 ## 📋 Table of Contents